 Another reason why dogs fight is that they have too much energy and can become stressed – a perfect combination for aggressive behavior.
 Make activity part of their daily routine in order to lower their energy levels.
 Walks and fun games will relieve your dog’s stress.
 Squabbles often begin when they attempt to retrieve scraps that fall on the floor during meal times so training your dog to behave is important.
 Being creative with routines will help keep your dog busy most of the day.

 Do you need someone to take your dogs for a walk while you are at work or do you need boarding for your dog while you are on vacation?
 TAILored Pet Services is here to help!
 Our professional dog walkers will keep your dog active and take him out for a walk.
-To learn more about our services, visit our Services page or call us at 425-923-7791.
+To learn more about our services, visit our dog walking page or call us at 425-923-7791.